3DStreet/3dstreet/CONTRIBUTING.md

 # How to contribute to 3DStreet

-We welcome community contributions to 3dstreet.
+We welcome community contributions to 3DStreet.

+## Release checklist for this repo:
+- Bump the version on package.json
+- Re-run npm run dist (rerun the build, it hardcodes the version into global var used for console log)
+- Commit this all to the repo
+- How to make a tag and release?
+- Then to run npm publish after all github version stuff works

-## Instructions
+## Contribution Instructions
 * fork the repo
 * make your contribution
 * make sure to do check for linting and unit test: